Advertising – Media Management

 - The School of Communication, Media and Design campus, the Story Arts Centre, houses professional software to which you have access.

-- Tilt — a student-run communications agency — provides you with real experience while you are in school.
+- Tilt — a student-run communications agency — provides you with real advertising experience while in school.

 - The Interactive Advertising Bureau recognizes Centennial College as offering the largest breadth of interactive/mobile curriculum.